 How do I protect myself as a cosigner?

 To protect yourself as a cosigner, ensure that you fully understand the terms of the lease.
 Make sure to keep an open communication with the tenant.
-You can also request to be released from the lease after a certain period if possible.
+You can also request to be released from the lease after a certain period, if possible.